Monday, September 18, 2017

 In short, Blackbird is a wonderful theatrical experience with performances that will leave you breathless.
 This is a show not to miss.
 Again, do not miss this show!
 There are brilliant performances all around.
 Don Bloomfield’s direction is superb, engagingly gratifying, and filled with so much emotional backstory that it is hard not to turn away for one, lasting, second.

 The theatrical night begins with the entrance into the MET Theater.
 Audience members walk through the set of discarded trash and littered paper wrappings to get to the seats.
 Turning around, after being seated, one notices an office lunchroom.
-My first thought, because of the mess, was that is was the back room of an auto supply store.
+My first thought, because of the mess, was that this was the back room of an auto supply store.
 Later, we learn it is a company that manufactures dental and pharmaceutical products.

 Notwithstanding, the room is unkempt; a plastic bottle is plunged in a Cup of Noodles, and an empty salad container sits on a table center stage.
 Two plastic chairs, perhaps found in an alleyway of discarded items, conflict with a lunch table that has room for one, uncomfortably.